Mendeley/mendeley-api-python-catalog-example/README.md

 ## How to run ##

 1. Install [Python](https://www.python.org/) and [Pip](https://pip.pypa.io/en/latest/).
+2. Register your client at the [developer portal](http://dev.mendeley.com).
+This will give you a client ID and secret.
+3. Rename the config.yml.example file to config.yml, and fill in your client ID and secret in this file.
-2. Run the following command to install dependencies:
+4. Run the following command to install dependencies:

         pip install -r requirements.txt

-3. Register your client at the [developer portal](http://dev.mendeley.com).
-This will give you a client ID and secret.
-4. Set the environment variables MENDELEY_CLIENT_ID and MENDELEY_CLIENT_SECRET to your client ID and secret respectively.
 5. Run the example:

 		python mendeley-catalog.py